 Here comes the most varying thing about a 12-string acoustic and electric guitar.
 If you’ve ever played or even heard both of these guitars, you will admit that a 12-string can never be played with other instruments.

 It is one of those rare instruments that you can only play alone; it will never complement other instruments.

 However, on the other hand, a 12-string electric guitar can be played with other instruments just like a six-string electric guitar.
 This type of guitar is good to play at concerts and during jamming.
 So, this is one of the major differences between these two types of guitars.

 Single String Playing

-While on a 12 string electric guitar, things are different.
+While on a 12-string electric guitar, things are different.
 You can never play two strings together as they will sound odd.
-Also, the width of the neck of a 12 string electric guitar is a bit lower than the acoustic one.
+Also, the width of the neck of a 12-string electric guitar is a bit lower than that an acoustic one.
 So, you will find it hard to play single-string tones on it.

 4 Tips To Learn 12 String Guitar Easily